-The Excel Indirect function takes a text string and converts this into a cell reference.
+The Excel Indirect function converts a text string into a cell reference.

 If you type the reference B1 in an Excel formula, Excel understands that this refers to cell B1.
 However, Excel does not understand the text string "B1" to be a reference.
 Therefore, if your cell reference takes the form of a text string, you will need to use the Indirect function to convert this into an actual cell reference.

 where the arguments are:

 |ref_text||-||The text describing the reference.|

 By default, Excel uses the A1 referencing style.
 If you want to use the R1C1 referencing style, you will need to set this in your Excel options.
 To learn more about referencing styles, see the Excel Reference Styles page.